Broker director Hirokazu Kore-eda says actor Song Kang-ho inspired him

 The movie, the film-maker's first in South Korea, stars other big names such as actress Bae Doona and K-pop idol Lee Ji-eun, better known as IU.
 It centres on relationships formed through "baby boxes" installed at churches or institutions in South Korea, where desperate parents can leave their newborn babies anonymously.

-"I think Song won the award not because I did something right; it was due to the accumulation of all the work that he has done.
-I could not believe that he had not received any awards previously," said Kore-eda, who won the top Cannes prize of Palme d'Or in 2018 for his Japanese film Shoplifters.
+"I think Song won the award not because I did something right.
+It was due to the accumulation of all the work he has done.
+I could not believe he had not received any awards previously," said Kore-eda, who won the top Cannes prize of Palme d'Or in 2018 for his Japanese film Shoplifters.